bentoml/rag-tutorials/03-custom-llm/README.md

          return str(response)
 ```

-Here we use a utility function `_make_httpx_client` from BentoVLLM example's utility codes.
-The reason is when we have multiple services in a BentoML service, the service can call each other's API like calling a Python method.
+Note that here we use a utility function `_make_httpx_client` from BentoVLLM example's utility code.
+The reason is that when we have multiple services in a BentoML service, the service can call each other's API like calling a Python method.
 But underlying the calling is an HTTP call over either Unix domain socket (when all services are served on a single machine) or TCP (when services are served distributed on different nodes in a network).
 BentoML has its own [client](https://docs.bentoml.com/en/latest/guides/clients.html) to handle this difference.
-However, LlamaIndex uses OpenAI's client to call the LLM service, hence we need to replace OpenAI's default HTTPX client with our own client.
+However, LlamaIndex uses OpenAI's client to call the LLM service, so we need to replace OpenAI's default HTTPX client with our own client.

-After these changes, we can run `bentoml serve .` on a machine with a GPU card.
+With these modifications, the RAG web service now uses completely self-hosted models.
+You can serve the Service using `bentoml serve .` on a machine with a GPU.

+## Next step

-Now our service uses completely self-hosted models.
-However, the documentation index is written and loaded from the file system.
-In [next section](../04a-vector-store-milvus/), we will use a proper vector database to store the index.
+While our RAG web service now runs entirely with self-hosted models, the documentation index remains file-based.
+In the [next tutorial](../04a-vector-store-milvus/), we'll use a dedicated vector database to manage our index more efficiently.